Requirements of 3D printing in healthcare

 Create small and detailed parts

 With a 3D printer on your desk you can easily create small parts and specialized tools yourself.
 It is far less complex than other machines, which means that you can produce more products in an efficient and simple way without the high costs.
 The 3D printers in our desk-series have a fast printing speed, a high accuracy and a low weight, making it easy to put on your desktop or move around.

 Create strong and lightweight parts

 High-performance materials, like PEEK and ULTEM® (PEI) are stronger and more resistant than other thermoplastics, making them popular in a number of engineering applications.
 To 3D print such materials, you need a special printer that can handle very high temperatures.
 The T650-P is designed for 3D printing high performance thermoplastics, which are strong and durable for long-lasting parts.

 Create large parts up to 2,1 meters

 The ability to use 3D printing to enhance business operations, reduce costs and improve efficiency is exactly why a 3D printer has become a popular solution.
 If you’re looking for a way to produce detailed and big objects our large volume 3D printers are an excellent choice.
 They have a much larger build size than most other industrial 3D printers and can print objects fast at a high resolution.

 Do you have a question about 3D printing in healthcare?
 Don't hesitate to ask us!

 Find out exactly how 3D printing can improve both clinical outcomes and the bottom line of your practice.
-3D printing can positively affect many aspects of healthcare, including reduced procedure times and avoiding costly complications or mistakes.
-Our experts can tell you more about it so together we can discover how and where 3D printing can have a significant impact.
+3D printing in Healthcare can positively affect many aspects, including reduced procedure times and avoiding costly complications or mistakes.
+Our specialists can tell you more about it so together we can discover how and where 3D printing can have a significant impact.